On the right path: Our

 journey to charitable status

-Changing the conversation around chronic disease treatment was a foundational goal of the IPTN when it was founded as a non-profit in 2016.
-As IPTN grew as an organization, achieving charitable status was critical in obtaining the credibility, credentials and resources needed to make real change and give patients renewed hope for the future.
+Changing the conversation about chronic disease treatment was a foundational goal of IPTN when it was founded as a non-profit in 2016.
+As IPTN grew as an organization, achieving charitable status was critical towards obtaining the credibility, credentials and resources needed to make real change and give patients renewed hope for the future.

-The IPTN’s journey to achieving charitable status in 2020 was not an easy feat but as Chief Operating Officer Barb Reece explained, it was the right fit.
+IPTN’s journey to achieving charitable status in 2021 was not an easy feat but as Chief Operating Officer Barb Reece explained, it was the right fit.

 “We haven’t wavered from pursuing our ‘true north’ and getting this status confirmed we were on the right path.”